Can You Buy a Foreclosure With a USDA Loan?

 There are four distinct types of foreclosure sales to be aware of when searching for a foreclosed property for USDA financing:

-Type of Foreclosure Sale Characteristics
+| Type of Foreclosure Sale | Characteristics | USDA Loan Eligible? |

-Pre-foreclosure The lender has notified the borrower of default on their mortgage but the property has not yet been auctioned for sale.
+| Pre-foreclosure | The lender has notified the borrower of default on their mortgage but the property has not yet been auctioned for sale. | It is possible to purchase with a USDA loan. |

-Short sale The lender has agreed to “sell the property short” and list the home for less than the remaining mortgage balance.
+| Short sale | The lender has agreed to “sell the property short” and list the home for less than the remaining mortgage balance. | It is possible to purchase with a USDA loan, but it typically requires some repairs. |

-Sheriff's sale auction An auction occurring after the lender has notified the borrower of default on their loan and given them a grace period to make up missed mortgage payments.
+| Sheriff's sale auction | An auction occurs after the lender has notified the borrower of default on their loan and given them a grace period to make up missed mortgage payments. | Typically not eligible since it doesn't allow for the mandatory USDA appraisal. |

-Bank-owned properties If a foreclosed home does not sell at auction, it returns to the bank as a real estate-owned property.
+| Bank-owned properties | If a foreclosed home does not sell at auction, it returns to the bank as a real estate-owned property. | Most common option when using a USDA-backed loan. |

 The Bottom Line